What type of source is this?

 When writing an assignment, journal articles are more likely to be comprehensive and useful than general magazine articles.
 For more on this, see identifying academic sources.

-Grey literature is material that has not been published in book or journal form and is less likely to be found in a library.
+Sometimes sources have not been published in book or journal form and are less likely to be found in a library.
 For example, institutional reports, brochures, and press releases.
 This type of material is sometimes more difficult to access than books or journal articles and is less likely to be useful for academic assignments.
 See Grey literature in the APA Style section and Referencing other material in the MLA Style section for examples.